-This is good news since fractional dosing has been used in recent years during yellow fever virus outbreaks in Brazil and the Democratic Republic of the Congo.
+This is good news since fractional dosing has been used in recent years during yellow fever virus outbreaks in Brazil and the Democratic Republic.

-Previous studies showed that a reduced dose of Sanofi’s Stamaril (17D-YFV) vaccine extended protection for up to a year, but questions remained about the long-term strength of a smaller dose.
+Previous studies showed that a reduced dose of Sanofi’s Stamaril (17D-YFV) vaccine extended protection for up to a year, but questions remained about a smaller dose's long-term strength.

 These researchers studied 40 adults who were given a one-fifth fractional dose 10 years ago and found that 39 of them still had protective antibodies in their systems.

-This randomized, controlled clinical trial was conducted from 2005 to 2007 at Leiden University Medical Center and included 75 participants who received either a 0.1-milliliter (mL) fractional vaccine dose intradermally or the standard 0.5-mL dose subcutaneously.
+This randomized, controlled clinical trial was conducted from 2005 to 2007 at Leiden University Medical Center.
+It included 75 participants who received either a 0.1-milliliter (mL) fractional vaccine dose intradermally or the standard 0.5-mL dose subcutaneously.

 Participants who received a booster dose during the 10-year follow-up were excluded from the study.
 Both study groups received the same vaccine, manufactured by Sanofi Pasteur.

-Because there is a risk of severe disease, all people who develop symptoms of yellow fever after traveling to or living in an area at risk for the virus should see their healthcare provider.
+Because there is a risk of severe disease, all people who develop yellow fever symptoms after traveling to or living in an area at risk for the virus should see their healthcare provider.

 Once you have been infected, you are likely to be protected from future infections.

-Recently, the World Health Organization (WHO) published updates to the country-based, yellow fever recommendations and certificate requirements.
+The World Health Organization (WHO) recently published updates to the country-based yellow fever recommendations and certificate requirements.

-Proof of vaccination is often required for travelers arriving from countries with risk of yellow fever transmission and sometimes for travelers in transit through such countries.
+Proof of vaccination is often required for travelers arriving from countries with a risk of yellow fever transmission and sometimes travelers in transit through such countries.

-For American citizens traveling abroad, the US Centers for Disease Control and Prevention (CDC) Travel website publishes information about which countries require yellow fever vaccination for entry and for which countries the CDC recommends yellow fever vaccination.
+For American citizens traveling abroad, the US Centers for Disease Control and Prevention (CDC) Travel website publishes information about which countries require yellow fever vaccination for entry and how countries the CDC recommends yellow fever vaccination.

-To prevent getting sick from the yellow fever virus, the CDC says to use insect repellent, wear long-sleeved shirts and long pants, and get vaccinated.
+To prevent getting sick from the yellow fever virus, the CDC recommends using insect repellent, wearing long-sleeved shirts and long pants, and getting vaccinated.

 International travelers can find convenient locations to schedule a vaccination appointment by visiting Vax-Before-Travel.